 This is also used to flavor a variety of dishes in northern India, though I haven’t come across that in South India.
 Pandan is known as Rampe in Srilanka, and the leaves are used to flavor a lot of recipes there.

 The leaves are available here in Qatar, marked as Srilankan vegetable.
 You can get a few leaves for as cheap as 1 riyal at FFC.

-Pandan leaves tea aid in relieving muscular pains, arthritis, headaches, etc. It also helps in detoxing the liver.
+Pandan leaves tea aids in relieving muscular pains, arthritis, headaches, etc. It also helps in detoxing the liver.
 It can also be used to treat dandruff.
 Pandan leaves can treat sunburns and other skin infections.
 Pandan also acts as an insect repellent to repel mosquitoes and cockroaches.

 I came across this herb, during our trip to Malaysia and Singapore when I happened to taste their famous street food Putu Bambu, and instantly fell in love with it.
 It is also known by the name Putu Klepon in Indonesia.

-Putu is very famous breakfast food in the South Indian state of Kerala.
+Putu is a very famous breakfast food in the South Indian state of Kerala.
 The South-East Asians have given a wonderful transformation to our puttu using pandan leaf extract and palm sugar.

 The pandan flavor in that recipe was very delicately delicious.
 I have tried to recreate that recipe with our usual puttu flour, recipe coming up later.